 VI.
 Now we come to the one book in the New Testament that has probably caused more confusion and disagreement on this subject than any other – Paul’s letter to the church in Rome.
 Scholars believe there was a small Jewish minority among the largely Gentile church in Rome.
 While Paul addresses the Jews here and there in his letter, his primary thrust is to the Gentile Christians.
 Let’s walk through this foundational epistle for the church, & see if by God’s grace I can shed some light on this thorny issue.
 Ch.
 1 – Please note in vs. 16, Paul states with great passion, “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.”
 Why did he say “to the Jew first”?
 Wasn’t Paul called to be an apostle to the Gentiles?
 Well yes he was.
 But if you study his ministry in the book of Acts you will find everywhere he went he first sought to minister to the Jews.
 Paul never wrote them off, even though they on the most part rejected his ministry.
 But the priority of his ministry because of God’s specific calling was to the Gentiles.
 Whereas the priority of Peter’s ministry for instance seemed to be to the Jews, though he obviously ministered to the Gentiles as well.

-What you are going to find throughout this epistle written primarily to Gentile Christians I believe is a continual reminder of the fact that though the Jews are lost in sin and headed for hell if they do not repent and trust in Jesus Christ for their salvation, they are still close to the heart of God, and certainly close to the apostle Paul’s, and he wants these Gentile Christians to understand that.
-I believe we will also find that Paul often addresses them or speaks of them as to different entities.
+What you are going to find throughout this epistle written primarily to Gentile Christians I believe is a continual reminder of the fact that though the Jews are lost in sin and headed for hell if they do not repent and trust in Jesus Christ for their salvation, they are still close to the heart of God, and certainly close to the apostle Paul’s, and he wants these Gentile Christians to understand that and to feel about them the way God does.
+I believe we will also find that Paul often addresses them or speaks of them as two different entities.
 For instance, in chapter two as Paul continues his discussion of the judgment and wrath of God that awaits every person who does not turn from their sin and place their trust in Christ to save them from that sin, he states in vs. 9 & 10, “There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek, but glory and honor and peace to everyone who does good, to the Jew first and also to the Greek.”
 Now what Paul is seeking to establish in this passage is the absolute impartiality of God in the way He deals, and will deal with the sin, rebellion and unbelief of man.
 He will go on to specifically deal with the thought many Jews had that being born Jewish somehow would help them on judgment day.
 But he is still seemingly dealing with them as a separate entity.
 By the way – it appears from this passage that just as the Jews were first in many ways with God and His ministry to them through His various servants, so will they be first in line on the judgment day – perhaps because as Jesus said, “to whom much is given, much is required.”

 As we go on towards the end of this chapter we come to one of the controversial passages in the book of Romans.
 Vs. 28,29, “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh.
 But he is a Jew who is one inwardly; and circumcision is that which if of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God.”